flionx/boost-clock/README.md

 ## Usage

 ### Timer
-- button “Start” - start the countdown.
+- "Start" button – starts the countdown.
+- "Reset" button – resets the timer.
+- "Skip" button – skips the current session and starts the next one.
+- +/- buttons - time setting.
 - When finished, the timer will automatically switch to rest time, and vice versa.
-- button “Reset” - reset the time;
--button “Skip” - skip the current session and start the next one.
-- +/- buttons - time setting

 ### Tasks
-- “Add New Task” button - add a task, enter its name and optionally add a description by clicking on the “Add Description” button.
+- "Add New Task" button – adds a task.
+You can enter a name and optionally add a description via the "Add Description" button.
--Button with three dots to the right of the task name - task parameters.
--Checkbox button to the left of the task title - the task will be moved to the “Completed” category.
+- Three-dots button – opens task options (edit, delete, etc.).
+- Checkbox button – marks the task as completed and moves it to the "Completed" section.
 - "Delete all" button - delete all tasks.

 ### Theme
 - "Sun/Moon" button in the title bar - change the theme of the application.

 ### Settings
-- Auto switching to automatically switch to a specific timer type.
+- Auto-switching between work and break sessions.
-- Long break - allows you to enter the length of a long break (recommended 15).
+- Long break – duration of long breaks (recommended: 15 minutes).
-- Long Break interval - number of pomodoro rounds between long breaks(recommended 4)
+- Long Break Interval – number of Pomodoro sessions before a long break (recommended: 4).

-- Sound on allows you to turn sounds on/off.
+- Sound on – enable or disable notification sounds.
 - Repeat - number of additional repetitions of the timer end sound.

 - Themes (under development, only dark and light themes are available)